radiac/django-tagulous/docs/models/tagged_models.rst

 ``tagulous.models.TaggedManager``
 ---------------------------------

-The subclass for managers of tagged models.
+The base class for managers of tagged models.
 It only exists to ensure querysets are subclasses of ``tagulous.TaggedQuerySet``.